stanleyhspark/leimao.github.io/_posts/blog/2017-05-30-Support-Vector-Regressor.md

 ### Support Vector Machine

 To understand support vector regression, you would have to first understand support vector machine.
-Basically, support vector machine finds a line or hyperplane that maximize the "margin" from the classifier to the closest data.
+Basically, for a linearly separable classification task, support vector machine finds a line or hyperplane that maximize the "margin" from the classifier to the closest data.
 To express the whole idea using formula, we have an optimization problem:

 \\( \min \frac{1}{2} \\|w\\|^2 \\) subject to \\( y^{(i)}(w^Tx^{(i)}+b)\ge1 \\) for all \\(i = 1,2, ..., n \\)